 Pillar 1: The Desk Athlete (Ergonomics & Movement)

 Prolonged stillness shuts down metabolic pathways.
 This is not just about "bad habits."
 It is physiology.
-When you sit for 60 plus minutes, activity of lipoprotein lipase (LPL), the enzyme responsible for breaking down fats in the bloodstream, drops by approximately 90 percent.
+When you sit for 60 plus minutes, activity of lipoprotein lipase (LPL), the enzyme responsible for breaking down fats in the bloodstream, drops by approximately 90%.
 Your glutes disengage (a phenomenon often called "Glute Amnesia"), and hip flexors shorten mechanically.
 You become metabolically stagnant.

 1. The "Exercise Snack"